Let’s be real, saving for a house is hard. Saving money, in general, is hard.

 Currently, these are some of the best savings accounts, as they offer high interest and are completely free to open.

-Here is our complete list of the best savings account of 2018.
+Here is our complete list of the best savings accounts.

 Keep in mind that with any savings account, at big bank or online bank, you may get charged a fee if you withdraw money more than six times each month.